 In Maryland, a growing grassroots movement has kept fracking at bay — for now.
 In the 2015 Maryland General Assembly, CCAN worked with over 70 groups in the Don’t Frack Maryland Coalition to put a 2.5 year moratorium on fracking.
 Thanks to thousands of email and calls, lobby, meetings, actions and more, Governor Larry Hogan let HB 449 become law on May 29th, 2015.
 This bill puts a hold on drilling in Maryland until October 2017.

 But the gas industry is already maneuvering to put fracking on the fast-track as soon as the moratorium lifts.
 Now, there are over 100 groups working with the Don’t Frack Maryland Coalition to pass a a ban on fracking in the 2017 General Assembly session.
-Our mission is to build an even more powerful grassroots movement to pass a permanent, statewide ban on fracking before the moratorium lifts.
+Our mission is to build an even more powerful grassroots movement to put a permanent, statewide ban on fracking by October 2017.

-Join the movement to ban fracking in Maryland: Email Brooke at firstname.lastname@example.org to volunteer.
+Join the movement to ban fracking in Maryland: Email Brooke Harper at email@example.com to volunteer.